5long/izwu/README.md

 3. Run `pacman -Sy`.
 Technically this is optional but probably necessary.

+    NOTE: this may accidentally [partially upgrade] your system if you run `pacman -S <package>` afterwards.

 4. Run `izwu`.
 If there's any package matching your upgrade expectations, the command exits with a status `0` and prints potential upgrades like
     this: